Protagonist888/TextAI_Summary/README.md

 # TextBookSummary
-Script built with openAI to summarize text.
+Script built with openAI to summarize text from any PDF, no matter the length.

 - Feel free to clone or branch.
-Run locally on your machines
+Run locally on your machine.
 - Go to openAI.com and obtain your unique API key [remember do not share this]

 Instructions for use: